F0lak/dm_open_ref/ref/proc/sorttextEx.md

 This instruction is sensitive to case.
 The case-insensitive version is sorttext().

-Note+ Uppercase letters are lower in the alphabetical order than lowercase letters.
+Note: Uppercase letters are lower in the alphabetical order than lowercase letters.
 ### Example: